DizNicolasAmor/interviews-practice/DATABASES.md

   21. What are triggers in databases, and when would you use them?
   22. How do you handle concurrency issues in a database?
 - [Advanced](#advanced)
-  23. Discuss the CAP theorem and its implications for distributed databases.
+  23. What is the CAP theorem?
   24. Explain the concept of sharding in database architecture.
   25. Discuss various types of NoSQL databases and their use cases.
   26. How does database indexing impact query performance?